 An exchange of ideas

 Field Exchange is presented by Brookfield Farm in collaboration with artists Deirdre O’Mahony and John Gerrard.
-The work begins with a public opening on the Summer Solstice, 21st June 2022, and will culminate in a conference and Harvest Feast on 23rd September 2022 – the Autumnal Equinox.
+The work launches on the Summer Solstice, 21st June 2022, and will culminate in a conference and Harvest Feast on 16th September 2022.

 Each of the 12 events will support farmers to implement agricultural practices that help combat climate change both in the soil and above it.